me-box/lib-node-databox/README.md

 ## NewDataSourceMetadata ()

-**Returns** An empty object Description
+**Returns** An empty DataSourceMetadata object

-Description are used to describe your data source when creating a new one.
+DataSourceMetadata objects are used to describe your data source when creating a new one.
 They look like this:

 ```JS
     {